Hot Stock on Radar: Genesis Energy, L.P. (GEL)

 Genesis Energy, L.P.
-(GEL) disclosed a change of -1.81% and its listed share value at $20.67 in the recent trade transaction.
+(GEL) exchanged 382474 shares on hands in most recent trading session and observed an average volume with 622.90K shares.
+The stock acknowledged active focus on shares on Tuesday.
+GEL disclosed a change of 0.24% and its listed share value at $20.48 on 31/12/2019.
 This company belong to USA Country and part of Basic Materials sector.
-GEL exchanged 445515 shares on FRIDAY trading session and observed an average volume with 620.44K shares.
-The stock acknowledged active focus on shares in the Friday trading session.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

-A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
-It is highly popular among traders, mostly because of its simplicity.
-It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upward from its 20 days moving average with 4.71% and trading from 50 days moving average with 4.64%.
-The stock price is performing along down drift from its 200 days moving average with -3.84%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
-The charting software plots the moving average as a line directly into the price chart.

-Currently Relative Strength Index (RSI-14) reading of stock is 56.23.
-RSI reading varies between 0 and 100.
-Speed and change of stock price movement is measured by the RSI momentum oscillator.
-J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
-Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
-30 to 70 are considered a normal reading of a stock.
-General trend, finding deviations and failure swings can be detected by using RSI.

 VOLATILITY ANALYSIS: